joe7575/signs_bot/manual_EN.md

-    add_compost <slot>        - Put 2 leaves into the compost barrel take_compost <slot>       - Take a compost item from the barrel print <text>              - Output chat message for debug purposes take_water <slot>         - Take water with empty bucket fill_cauldron <slot>      - Fill the xdecor cauldron for a soup take_soup <slot>          - Take boiling soup into empty bowl from cauldron
+    add_compost <slot>        - Put 2 leaves into the compost barrel take_compost <slot>       - Take a compost item from the barrel print <text>              - Output chat message for debug purposes debug_mode                - Switch bot into single-step debugger mode (write on a sign placed before the problem spot) take_water <slot>         - Take water with empty bucket fill_cauldron <slot>      - Fill the xdecor cauldron for a soup take_soup <slot>          - Take boiling soup into empty bowl from cauldron